bastien-w/bastien-w.github.io/_articles/2023-01-16-WhatIsMicrosoftIntune.md

 ---
-layout: post
+layout: page
+author: Bastien Werhann

+cat: [Intune, test1, test2]
 title:  "What is Microsoft Intune"
 date:   2023-01-16 00:00:00 +0100
-categories: Intune
-author: Bastien Werhann
+resume: Microsoft Intune is a cloud-based endpoint management solution that helps organizations manage and secure the devices that access their resources, including mobile devices, desktops, and virtual endpoints.
 ---

 Microsoft Intune is a cloud-based endpoint management solution that helps organizations manage and secure the devices that access their resources, including mobile devices, desktops, and virtual endpoints.
 It supports a range of devices, including Android, iOS/iPadOS, macOS, and Windows devices, and can be used to manage both organization-owned and personally-owned devices.